 Fold and press the strip in half lengthwise, wrong sides together, using a little spray starch or Best Press to give that fold a nice crisp edge.

-Next, I wanted to jazz up my PP’s a little – make them a little more interesting-looking.
+Next, I wanted to jazz up my PPs a little, make them a little more interesting.
 So, I auditioned several of the decorative stitches on my sewing machine by stitching them out onto a double thickness of the fabric I would be using.
 While trying out several thread colors, types, and weights, I stitched out a variety of different sizes of the same decorative stitch.

 Next, cut the strip into segments.
 Since my strip width was 3½”, I cut the segments into 3½” pieces.

-Using the Prairie Pointer Tool (PPT), place the folded decoratively-stitched segment right side down with the fold away from you and the PPT on top.
+Using the Prairie Pointer tool, place the folded segment right side down with the fold away from you and the tool on top.

-With the PPT over the fabric segment, align the appropriate line on the tool with the cut edges of your segment.
-Use the line that equals the PP cut size and fold the top corners over the PPT to meet at the center.
+With the PP tool over the fabric segment, align the appropriate line on the tool with the cut edges of your segment.
+Use the line that equals the PP cut size and fold the top corners over the tool to meet at the center.

-Place an iron over the PPT, remove your fingers from fabric, and slide the PPT out of the Prairie Point immediately (the tool gets hot fast!).
+Place an iron over the PP tool, remove your fingers from fabric, and slide the tool out of the Prairie Point immediately (the tool gets hot fast!).
 Leave the iron in place for a few seconds, using steam if desired, to give the fabric a good pressing.

-For more information on Prairie Points, as well as the Prairie Pointer Tool, visit Susan K. Cleveland’s website.
+For more information on Prairie Points, as well as the Prairie Point tool, visit Susan K. Cleveland’s website.